mertbingol0/simple-user-registration-system/README.md

-# User registrations in the backend
+# Simple User Registration System
-This repo is a simple backend app.
-From users gets inputs and do simple processes.
+This repository is a simple user registration system.
+Receives input from users and enters the database.

+project details:
+Berkay K. (@amaym0nn) did the frontend side, I did the backend side.